New Jersey LLC (7-Step Guide) – How to Form an LLC in New Jersey?

 There are a lot of reasons to form a New Jersey LLC, including protecting your personal assets and reducing your tax burden.
 An LLC provides protection from personal liability to business owners in case of business failure or lawsuits filed against the business.

-An LLC offers far greater flexibility in management structure than a corporation and far less recordkeeping and paperwork requirements.
+An LLC offers far greater flexibility in management structure than a corporation and far fewer recordkeeping and paperwork requirements.
 Also, unlike a corporation, an LLC offers pass-through taxation allowing an LLC’s members to receive earnings directly and pay personal taxes on them without first being taxed as an entity.

 7 Steps on Forming an LLC in New Jersey